 Good nutrition in early childhood sets a child up for a lifetime of healthy habits.
-Food tastes and preferences develop at an early age.
-A well nourished child will learn and concentrate better, there is a clear relationship between nutrition, learning and long term academic achievement.
+Food tastes and preferences develop and are set at an early age.
+A well-nourished child will learn and concentrate better, there is a clear relationship between nutrition, learning and long term academic achievement.
 Good nutrition also helps a child to develop a strong immune system, protecting them from illness.

 Food Act 2014

 From 1 March 2016 all new early childcare centres and kōhanga reo must comply with the new food safety law